 If you want to remove peach fuzz, check out these standard methods to see which one is right for you.

 Unlike shaving, there are no ingrown hairs, no razor burn, and no nicks to deal with afterward.
-It’s relatively painless, surprisingly effective, and a genuinely smart investment if you’re serious about clearing up that vellus hair for good.
+A trained provider glides a sterile blade across the skin, exfoliating dead cells and shaving away vellus hair in the same pass — relatively painless, surprisingly effective, and a smart investment if you’re serious about clearing that fuzz for good.

 Hair Removal Creams

 Hair removal creams are the budget-friendly option, but approach them with realistic expectations.
 Some formulas work well; others barely make a dent.
-The bigger concern is the chemistry involved: most creams lean on harsh chemical compounds that can trigger serious skin reactions, plus they tend to smell pretty rough while they’re doing their thing.
+The bigger concern is the chemistry involved: most creams are simply harsh on facial skin, plus they tend to smell pretty rough while they’re doing their thing.

 Before applying anything near your face, test the cream on your hand or leg first.
 Your cheeks will thank you if a reaction does happen to flare up.